-Based upon the findings and conclusions herein, the request for a SLUP to Section 27-97(c)(1)(c) to allow a reduction in sidewalk width from 12 feet to 6 feet fails to comply with the review and approval criteria; therefore, staff recommends the request be denied.

-Based upon the findings and conclusions herein, Staff recommends Approval of a SLUP to Section 27-97(g)(2) to allow the existing parking lot to remain as is and SLUP to Section 27-97(i)(3) to reduce the 10-foot pedestrian buffer zone width along the existing building.
+As previously noted, the request for a SLUP to Section 27-97(c)(1)(c) to allow a reduction in sidewalk width from 12 feet to 6 feet was withdrawn by applicant at the August 8, 2016 meeting of the City Council.
+Therefore, based upon the findings and conclusions herein, Staff recommends approval of a SLUP to Section 27-97(g)(2) to allow the existing parking lot to remain as is and SLUP to Section 27-97(i)(3) to reduce the 10-foot pedestrian buffer zone width along width along the abutting sides and rear of the building.
 Should the petition be approved, the Community Development Department recommends the following conditions:

 - 1. The subject property shall be developed in accordance with the site plan, dated July 7, 2016 with changes to meet land development and zoning regulations. - 2.
 The parking lot perimeter shall be required to meet the perimeter landscaping requirements of section 27-229. - 3.
 The owner shall provide shall one (1) minimum five-foot wide, paved pedestrian access to connect an adjacent public right-of-way to the main building entrance. - 4.
 The owner shall provide three (3) street trees along Mt.
-Vernon Road.
+Vernon Road subject staff approval in regards to species and size. - 5.
+When the property is re-developed (i.e., existing building removed and replaced, site layout reconfigured...), the owner shall provide for inter-parcel access to at least one (1) of the adjacent parcels, including vehicular and pedestrian inter-parcel access, subject to any necessary approvals. - 6.
+Off-site streetscape improvements are required per the Dunwoody Village Overlay.